11 Days Forest and Savanna Birding Tour in Uganda

 Day 10 –Birding in Queen Elizabeth (Game drive and Boat cruise)

-Wake up early in the morning at 6 am have a quick cup of tea, pack breakfast, and go on a birding game drive up to lunchtime.
-With over 600 bird species, the park has the biggest number of birds of any protected area in East Africa.
+Wake up early at 6 am, have a quick cup of tea, pack breakfast, and go on a birding game drive up to lunchtime.
+With over 600 bird species, the Park has the biggest number of birds of any protected area in East Africa.
+In the afternoon, go for a boat cruise along the Kazinga Channel.

 Accommodation: Park View Safari Lodge | Main Destination: Queen Elizabeth National Park

-Day 11- Transfer back to Kampala and evening birding at Entebbe botanical gardens
+Day 11- Transfer back to Kampala and evening birding at Entebbe Botanical Gardens

 Accommodation: Lake Victoria Hotel | Main Destination: Entebbe Botanical Gardens